-Over 40,900 species – including roughly 6,610 species of animals and 29,000 species of plants are protected by CITES against over-exploitation through international trade.
+Over 40,900 species – including roughly 6,610 species of animals and 34,310 species of plants – are protected by CITES against over-exploitation through international trade.
 They are listed in the three CITES Appendices.
 The species are grouped in the Appendices according to how threatened they are by international trade.
 They include some whole groups, such as primates, cetaceans (whales, dolphins and porpoises), sea turtles, parrots, corals, cacti and orchids.
 But in some cases only a subspecies or geographically separate population of a species (for example the population of just one country) is listed.
 The table below shows the approximate numbers of species that are included in the CITES Appendices as of 23 February 2023*.
 The abbreviation "spp." is used to denote species; "sspp." for subspecies; “var.” for varieties; "popns" for populations.

 |Appendix I||Appendix II||Appendix III|

 |Mammals||334 spp. (incl.
 21 popns) + 14 sspp. (incl.
 4 popns)||523 spp. (incl.
 22 popns) + 9 sspp. (incl.
 4 popns)||46 spp. + 11 sspp.|

 |Birds||156 spp. (incl.
 2 popns) + 5 sspp.||1294 spp. (incl.
 1 popn) + 6 sspp.||60 spp. (incl.
 31 popns)|

 |Reptiles||105 spp. (incl.
 7 popns) + 4 sspp.||870 spp. (incl.
 6 popns)||215 spp. (incl.
 1 popn) + 8 sspp.|

 |Invertebrates||69 spp. + 7 sspp.||2193 spp. + 1 sspp.||27 spp. + 3 sspp.|